cloudflare/cloudflare-docs/content/stream/uploading-videos/direct-creator-uploads.md

 the upload constraints defined at time of creation or is larger than 200 MB in size, you will receive a `4xx` HTTP status code response.

-## Advanced upload flow using TUS, for large videos
+## Advanced upload flow using tus, for large videos

 [tus](https://tus.io/) is a protocol that supports resumable uploads.
 Use TUS if your users upload videos over 200MB **or** you need to allow resumable uploads.
 If your users upload via a mobile app or often use your app or website using a mobile network (ex: LTE, 5G), we strongly encourage you to use TUS.